Prokaryote Structure and the Gram Stain

 After listening to this AudioBrick, you should be able to:

 - Describe the structure of prokaryotic cells.

 - Discuss the physiologic niche of bacteria and their growth characteristics.

 - Describe the staining characteristics and classification and identification of bacteria.

-You can also check out the original brick on Gastrointestinal Regulatory Substances from our Gastrointestinal collection, which is available for free.
+To learn more about prokaryote structure and the gram stain, check out the original brick on Gastrointestinal Regulatory Substances from our Gastrointestinal collection, which is available for free.

 You will get 5 days of full access to our Rx360+ program, including nearly 800 Rx Bricks.
 After the 5-day period, you will still be able to access over 150 free bricks, including the entire collections for General Microbiology and Cellular and Molecular Biology.